SVD-DIP: Overcoming the Overfitting Problem in DIP-based CT Reconstruction

-The U-Net architecture is shown in \autoref{fig:unet_ellipses}, as in \cite{educatedWarmStart}.
-The SVD replacements reduce the number of parameters from $128^2\cdot 3^2$ to 128 in each convolution layer, i.e., reducing by a factor of $\frac{1}{1152}$.
+The U-Net architecture is shown in \autoref{fig:unet_ellipses}, based on {\cite[Table B5, DIP for LoDoPaB]{Baguer_2020}.} The SVD replacements reduce the number of parameters from $128^2\cdot 3^2$ to 128 in each convolution layer, i.e., reducing by a factor of $\frac{1}{1152}$.
 We refer to the two transfer settings as ``Ellipses-Lotus'' and ``Ellipses-LoDoPaB''. \paragraph{Pretraining on Chest $\to$ fine-tuning on Mayo's Head, Abdomen and Chest} Pretraining is performed on LoDoPaB \cite{Leuschner2021lodopab}.
 The dataset contains ca.\ 40k chest CT images of size $362\times362\,\mathrm{px}^2$ and simulated parallel-beam projections with 1000 angles, 513 detector pixels and Poisson noise corresponding to 4096 photons per pixel before attenuation.
 We experiment with both the original 1000-angle geometry as well as a sub-sampled 200-angle geometry.
-We use images of different body parts from \cite{Moen2021mayo_ldct_and_projection} as the images to be reconstructed and simulate observations using the same geometry and noise setting that was used in LoDoPaB.
-The used U-Net architecture is shown in \appendixref{apd:experiment_details} \autoref{fig:unet}(b).
-We refer to this setting as ``LoDoPaB-Mayo''.
+We use images of different body parts from \cite{Moen2021mayo_ldct_and_projection} as the images to be reconstructed and simulate observations using the same geometry and noise setting that was used in LoDoPaB. { For EDIP and SVD-DIP, we use the U-Net architecture shown in \appendixref{apd:unet_arch_choice} \autoref{fig:unet}(b) trained in \cite{Baguer_2020}, while for DIP we use the architecture shown in \autoref{fig:unet_ellipses}, which is optimal in non-pretrained settings (see \appendixref{apd:unet_arch_choice}). } We refer to this setting as ``LoDoPaB-Mayo''.